TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlauditing.md

 - **Set up SQL Server Auditing**

   To enable auditing in SQL Server, you must create the **[Server Audit Specifications](https://docs.microsoft.com/sql/relational-databases/security/auditing/create-a-server-audit-and-server-audit-specification?view=sql-server-ver15)** and **[Database Audit Specifications](https://docs.microsoft.com/sql/relational-databases/security/auditing/create-a-server-audit-and-database-audit-specification?view=sql-server-ver15)**.
-In "Server Audit", you can set the destination of the audit and the action when it is not available to write to the audit.
+In **Server Audit**, you can set the destination of the audit and the action when it is not available to write to the audit.
 The Server Audit Specification specifies the server-level actions that you want to audit.
 Database Audit Specification specifies the database-level action of the action to audit.

 - **SQL Threat Detection/Vulnerability Assessments/Azure Defender for SQL Audits Generating errors**